dc-redeclipse/redeclipse.github.io/docs/FAQ.md

 ## How did they take away their own flag?

-In ~~[capture](Capture-the-Flag)~~ games, you can press **F** (per default) to pick up the flag in your own base, so the enemy cannot reach it that easily.
+In [capture](gameplay/Capture-the-Flag) games, you can press **F** (per default) to pick up the flag in your own base, so the enemy cannot reach it that easily.
 The same button can also be used to drop a flag you carry, be it yours or the enemy's.

 ## Why are there no health pickups?

-In Red Eclipse the player regenerates health and ~~[impulse](Parkour-Guide)~~ energy.
+In Red Eclipse the player regenerates health and [impulse](gameplay/Parkour-Guide) energy.
 Therefore, map control is less important, and everyone can focus on the real fun: Capturing that flag, grabbing that bomber ball… or just fragging!

 ## Why am I taking damage when no one is near me?

-Your are under the effect of the a negative ~~[status effect](Status-Effects)~~.
+Your are under the effect of the a negative Status-Effects.

 ## A green beeping thing obscured my vision - what the heck?